Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

 When a team or a site has to work remotely with others, it is easier to come up with own ways of working and stop sharing knowledge that feel small or insignificant.
 This creates a snowball effect where these teams and sites develop a self-sufficient way of working where others are not necessarily needed.
 This directly affects knowledge sharing and cross-team collaboration.

-\begin{quote}\textit { ``Those are somehow by default quite self-sufficient, and this is a bit of creating a set-up where we have many different islands [...] kinds of teams that are at least a little bit in isolation from other teams.'' } \end{quote}
+\begin{quote} \textbf{Geographically distributed teams}: \textit { ``Those are somehow by default quite self-sufficient, and this is a bit of creating a set-up where we have many different islands [...] kinds of teams that are at least a little bit in isolation from other teams.'' } \end{quote}

 Working with different customers and stakeholders sometimes causes restrictions on the information that is passed around.
-The security and sensitivity of documents and information need to be taken seriously from both sides of the interaction.
+The \textit{security and sensitivity} of documents and information need to be taken seriously from both sides of the interaction.
 In particular cases, access to certain information needs to be restricted, information transfer needs to be encrypted, and communication needs to be secured.
 These restrictions cause additional work, but also pose requirements to the tools being used and the way of working.